awsdocs/amazon-opensearch-service-developer-guide/doc_source/es-createupdatedomains.md

 1. In the **Fine\-grained access control** section, enable or disable fine\-grained access control:
    + If you want to use IAM for user management, choose **Set IAM role as master user** and specify the ARN for an IAM role\.
-   + If you want to user the internal user database, choose **Create a master user** and specify a user name and password\.
+   + If you want to use the internal user database, choose **Create a master user** and specify a user name and password\.

    Whichever option you choose, the master user can access all indices in the cluster and all Elasticsearch APIs\.
 For guidance on which option to choose, see [Key Concepts](fgac.md#fgac-concepts)\.